RSS

 Keeping Emotions and Expectations in Check

 10 Do not be offended by a low offer or individual demands from the buyer.
 An experienced Realtor can turn these negatives into favourable situations.
-You will have an advantage over others who get caught up emotionally.
+You will have an advantage over others who become emotionally involved.

 Emotions will not alter the situation; it has already occurred.